opl-/winter-arg-tester-server/README.md

 6. Create a duplicate of the `config-template.json` file and name it `config.json`.
 7. Enter credentials to the database (`mysql.host`, `mysql.port`, `mysql.user`, `mysql.password`), the name of the database (`mysql.database`), as well as site (`recaptcha.publicKey`) and secret (`recaptcha.privateKey`) keys in the newly created file.
 8. Run the server with `node ./`.
+9. The server is now running on port 580.

+**NOTE**: The back-end was originally developed to be used with ngrok.
+Since I tried to release it to be as close to the original as possible I didn't reconfigure it to work without it.
+If you want to make it work without it, remove the `app.set('trust proxy', 1)` line.
+You might also want to change the port it's listening on.